puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 ---

 The Razor API is REST-based.
-For best results, use the following as the base URL for your calls:  `http://razor:8150/api`.
+The recommended base URL for your calls is  `https://razor:8151/api`.

 **Note:** The following sections contain some example URLs that might be structured differently from the URLs your server uses.